NeBula: Quest for Robotic Autonomy in Challenging Environments; TEAM CoSTAR at the DARPA Subterranean Challenge: Experiments

 \subsection{DARPA Organized Events}

-This section outlines results from testing NeBula in the series of DARPA facilitated test events as part of the Subterranean Challenge.
-The timeline of these events is summarized in \autoref{fig:darpa_timeline}, with teams making substantial developments over each of the 6 months intervals between tests.
+This section outlines results from testing NeBula in the series of DARPA facilitated test events as part of the Subterranean Challenge~\cite{darpaJFR}.
+The timeline of these events is summarized in \autoref{fig:darpa_timeline}, with \revv{substantial developments over each of the 6 months intervals between tests by all teams, including (but not limited to) \cite{cerberusJFR, coordRobJFR, csiroJFR,ctuJFR,explorerJFR, marbleJFR,nctuJFR}. }